Simultaneous Position-and-Stiffness Control of Underactuated Antagonistic Tendon-Driven Continuum Robots: Discussions

 To ensure that $\nabla^2 U_{\tt d}(\bfq_\star) \succ 0$, it is necessary to impose the condition $\gamma< \alpha_2$ on the control gains.
 However, this condition may restrict the range of closed-loop stiffness values within an interval.
 If this condition is not imposed, it is only possible to guarantee the positive definiteness of $\nabla U_{\tt d}$ in the vicinity of $\bfq_\star$, which would result in \emph{local} asymptotic stability.
 We provide some experimental evidence regarding this point in the next section.

 \item[4)]

 Let us now look at the proposed controller \eqref{u:control}-\eqref{tau+}.
 Note that the term $M^{-1} (\bfq)\bfp$ corresponds to the generalised velocity of $\bfp$.
-Thus, the controller depends on only three \textit{plant parameters} ($\alpha_1, \alpha_2$ and $g_0$) and a nonlinear function $g_1$ -- which need to be identified beforehand -- and two adaptation gains (\textit{i.e.} $K_{\tt d}$ and $\gamma$).
+Thus, the controller depends on only three \textit{plant parameters} ($\alpha_1, \alpha_2$ and $g_0$) and a nonlinear function $g_1$ -- which need to be identified in advance -- along with two adaptation gains (\textit{i.e.} $K_{\tt d}$ and $\gamma$).
 This means that it is unnecessary to identify all parameters and functions in the plant model.
-This makes the resulting controller robust \textit{vis-\`a-vis} different types of uncertainties. \end{itemize}
+This makes the resulting controller robust \textit{vis-\`a-vis} different types of uncertainties.

+\item[5)] Continuum robots inherently admit infinite degrees of freedom, and thus increasing the link number $n \in \mathbb{N}_+$ in the rigid-link model will enhance precision.
+On the other hand, a higher dimension $n$ will bring computational challenges to obtain the real-time detection/estimation of the configuration $\mathbf{q}$.
+Consequently, it is necessary to make a tradeoff between accuracy and computation burden, for the selection of the number $n$. \end{itemize}